Login

 • Breathability

-Breathability is the ability of a fabric to allow moisture vapor to be transmitted through the material.
-Ensuring a wound has the proper breathability ensures an ideal environment for healing.
+Breathability is the capacity of a fabric to allow moisture vapor to pass through it.
+Proper breathability ensures an ideal environment for healing.

-• Plastic adhesive bandages are soft and flexible, providing long-lasting protection
+• Plastic adhesive bandages are soft and flexible, offering long-lasting protection.

-• Clear adhesive bandages provide a less noticeable transparent look that blends with your skin
+• Clear adhesive bandages provide a transparent appearance that blends seamlessly with your skin.

-• Sheer adhesive bandages discretely provide wound care
+• Sheer adhesive bandages offer discreet wound care.

-• Plastic - Often the least expensive and most common, plastic substrates offer soft and flexible wound coverage
+• Plastic - Frequently the most economical and commonly used, plastic substrates offer soft and flexible wound coverage.

-• Fabric - The most comfortable substrate, fabric adhesive bandages are flexible and contour comfortably to the body
+• Fabric - The most comfortable option, fabric bandages are flexible and conform easily to the body.

-• Foam - Foam adhesive bandages offer comfort and durability in wet or dry conditions; they are soft, pliable, and provide maximum cushioning
+• Foam - Foam bandages provide comfort and durability in both wet and dry conditions; they are soft, pliable, and offer maximum cushioning.

-• Tricot - Cloth fibers are woven within the plastic, offering the benefits of both a plastic and fabric bandage
+• Tricot - This material combines cloth fibers with plastic, giving the advantages of both plastic and fabric bandages.

-• Island pads seal on all four sides offering greater protection
+• Island pads provide a seal on all four sides for enhanced protection.

-• Full pads offer greater surface area and greater absorption for wound care
+• Full pads offer a larger surface area for improved absorption in wound care.

-Self-adhesive bandage wraps (also known as cohesive bandages or cohesive wraps) are common in first aid kits alongside other medical supplies that stick to themselves without needing gauze pads or medical tape.
-Self-adhesive bandage wraps are reusable, stretchy bandages that stick to themselves but not to hair, skin, or clothing.
-Despite their stretchy nature, self-adherent bandages are natural rubber latex-free.
-They are constructed of a non-woven material called coban, which is coated in a substance that enables the bandage to stick to itself.
+Self-adhesive bandage wraps, known as cohesive bandages, are often found in first aid kits alongside various medical supplies.
+These bandages stick to themselves without the need for gauze or medical tape.
+They are reusable, elastic bandages that adhere to themselves but not to hair, skin, or clothing.
+Constructed from a non-woven material called coban, they feature a coating that allows the bandage to stick to itself while remaining natural rubber latex-free.

 Wrapping Sprained Joints